 by George De La Torre

-Approximately 9 units and 22 firefighters responded to this incident.
+Approximately 10 fire units and 25 firefighters responded to the scene.

 For more on the hazards of smoking and improper disposal of smoking materials, consider NFPA Study Finds A Stunning Increase In Cigarette -Caused Fires, Oxygen Tanks Explode in Back of Car When NJ Man Lights Cigarette , “Fire-Safe” Cigarettes Major Contributor to 30-Year Low in Smoking Material Fire Deaths, and Wyoming Passes Fire-Safe Cigarette Legislation.

 For more recent fire incidents in El Paso, consider El Paso (TX) Firefighters Respond to House Fire, Firefighters Rescue Victim from El Paso (TX) Fire – Fire Engineering, and El Paso (TX) Firefighters Rapidly Control Fire That Began in Garage.

 For more on fire extension, consider Fires Below the Residential First Floor, COLLAPSE AND FIRE EXTENSION IN WOOD-FRAME CONSTRUCTION, and Drill of the Week: Building Construction and Fire Behavior, Scenario 5.